 Review by Gary

 During my road trip across America in 2016, I stopped in Davenport to check out the Field of Dreams movie site as well as a ballpark that has been in place along the banks of the Mississippi River since 1931.
-Modern Woodmen Ballpark (MWP) is home of the Quad Cities River Bandits of High-A Central.
+Modern Woodmen Park (MWP) is home of the Quad Cities River Bandits of the Midwest League.
 Formerly John O’Donnell Stadium and Memorial Stadium, the naming rights were awarded in 2007 to the Modern Woodmen Society.
 For once, I approve of this sponsorship as the Modern Woodmen Society provides aid and relief from sundry difficulties.

 Renovations done before the 2004 season included a nine-foot-high berm that provided a lawn seating area for fans.
 The berm was also supposed to act as a floodwall around the entire stadium.
 Previously, the stadium had no protection from river flooding, which caused the team to play home games at other parks when the spring floods came.
 Unfortunately, the stadium is still prone to flooding, which sends the Bandits on long road trips anyways.
 These renovations included the removal of the awesome grandstand roof and replacing it with open-air seating.

 The capacity was reduced by about 1,200 seats to 4,024.
 The new seating runs about 15 rows from field level and is predominantly all at one level, causing me to imagine the better views one may have had from the steeper seats under the old roof.
 The views of the river and the Centennial Bridge are still quite pleasing, even on the rainy morning I visited the ballpark.